Fall 2014 – Summer 2015

 The Faculty of Science offers programs leading to the degree of Bachelor of Science (B.Sc.).
 Admission is selective; fulfilment of the minimum requirements does not guarantee acceptance.
 Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying.

 There are also two Diploma programs offered in Science.
-The Diploma in Environment, under Programs, Courses and University Regulations > Faculties & Schools > McGill School of Environment > Undergraduate > Diploma in Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
+The Diploma in Environment, in the eCalendar under > Faculties & Schools > McGill School of Environment > Undergraduate > Diploma in Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
 The Diploma in Meteorology is a one-year program available to holders of a degree in Mathematics, Engineering, Physics, and other appropriate disciplines who wish to qualify for a professional career in Meteorology; see Atmospheric and Oceanic Sciences (ATOC) > Diploma in Meteorology (30 credits).
 All credits for these diplomas must be completed at McGill.

 The Concurrent B.Sc. and B.Ed. program is designed to provide you with the opportunity to obtain both a B.Sc. and a B.Ed. after a minimum of 135 credits of study.
-For more information, see Science or Mathematics for Teachers and Programs, Courses and University Regulations > Faculties & Schools > Faculty of Education.
+For more information, see Science or Mathematics for Teachers and the eCalendar under Faculties & Schools > Faculty of Education.

-In addition to the Major program in Software Engineering offered in the Faculty of Science, there is also a Bachelor of Software Engineering program offered jointly with the Faculty of Engineering (refer to Programs, Courses and University Regulations > Faculties & Schools > Faculty of Engineering > Undergraduate > Academic Programs > Department of Electrical and Computer Engineering).
+In addition to the Major program in Software Engineering offered in the Faculty of Science, there is also a Bachelor of Software Engineering program offered jointly with the Faculty of Engineering (refer to the eCalendar under Faculties & Schools > Faculty of Engineering > Undergraduate > Academic Programs > Department of Electrical and Computer Engineering).